extremeblackliu/IL2CPP_Resolver_External/README.md

 ### Note
-i have provided basic memory r/w and helper functions in Unity/rw/usermode.h. if you are using for kernel project, you need replace with your own one.
+i have provided basic memory r/w and helper functions in Unity/rw/usermode.h.

+if you are using for kernel project, you need replace with your own one.

+include to your project with ./Unity folder and #include ./Unity/Unity.h

 ### WARNING
 * this is still working-in-progress.